dcunited001/dcunited001.github.io/_drafts/a-speculative-history.md

     generally help an intelligent species avoid a great filter in Fermi's Paradox
   - they can't answer what the meaning of life is
     - they can't conclusively whether there is a God (akin but not equivalent to being able to answer whether there is life)
     - they can't inhabit the entire planet until they are ready
     - they can't develop specific technologies until they are ready
-      - they all develop [mostly] at the same time.
+    - they all develop [mostly] at the same time. or iteratively
-        - this means
     - they all regard each other as equals
     - there isn't one dominant "race" or superpower that subjagates the others.

 ==========